 Disposing of Human Fetal Tissue

 Researchers must notify ABP when the research is complete.
-ABP will dispose of the human fetal tissue in a dignified manner through cremation and/or burial.
+ABP will dispose of the human fetal tissue in a culturally-sensitive, dignified manner through cremation and/or burial.

 Researchers must contact the ABP if the intended use of the fetal tissue changes or if the study will take longer than anticipated.